BAL vs KHP Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

 BAL vs KHP Dream11 Prediction Today

-Fantasy Suggestion #1: Mohammad Rizwan, Bismillah Khan, Fakhar Zaman, Abdul Bangalzai, Sahibzada Farhan, Amad Butt, Mohammad Wasim, Kashif Bhatti, Shaheen Afridi, Imran Khan, Umaid Asif
+Fantasy Suggestion #1: Mohammad Rizwan, Haris Sohail, Israrullah, Sahilbzada Farhan, Abdul Bangalzai, Amad Butt, Iftikhar Ahmed, Kashif Bhatti, Umaid Asif, Shaheen Afridi, Asif-Afridi.

 Also Read

-Fantasy Suggestion #2: Mohammad Rizwan, Haris Sohail Akhtar, Abdul Bangalzai, Sahibzada Farhan, Iftikar Ahmed, Mohammad Wasim, Kashif Bhatti, Junaid Khan, Asif Afridi, Shaheen Afridi, Umaid Asif
+Fantasy Suggestion #2: Mohammad Rizwan, Abdullah Shafique, Sahibzada Farhan, Abdul Bangalzai, Iftikhar Ahmed, Kashif Bhatti, Umaid Asif, Shaheen Afridi, Asif-Afridi, Junaid Khan, Imran Khan.